awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

-By creating and persisting a data key to an accesbile medium, such as a DynamoDb table, distributed cryptographic agents can use a common, coordianted, data key as the root of a key hierarchy.
+By creating and persisting a data key to an accesbile medium, such as a DynamoDb table, distributed cryptographic agents can use a common, coordinated, cryptographic materials.

 This prevents distributed cryptographic agents from independently generating unique data keys that COULD BE coordinated,